Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 # **The coherence**

 Now, since we are familiar with functions and lexical scoping, let’s combine them.
-I will modify our `handleFamily` function in the following manner:
+I will modify our `handleFamily`&nbsp;function in the following manner:

 `gist:Dromediansk/3c0cc12281a31d8441a49c2170f150fd#index.js`

 What do you expect the result would be?

 ```
-==> `'Hello grandpa and father!'`
+==> 'Hello grandpa and father!'
 ```

 If you work with Javascript I assume you are familiar with such behavior, but I think it’s quite important to understand why this happens.
-So let’s dismantle the whole process with reference on _Image 2_.
+So let’s dismantle the whole process.

 #### Dismantling the execution

-When I had assigned `handleFamily` to a variable `hold` (line 9), its execution context was executed and popped off the _call stack_.
+When I had assigned `handleFamily`&nbsp;to a variable `hold`&nbsp;(line 9), its execution context was executed and popped off the _call stack_.
 When this happens, it usually means that the variable environment is destroyed as well.
 However, every function creates a closure, which has reserved space in the memory heap.
 If some variable is being referenced in one of the inner functions, the variable is saved in the closure memory waiting for use.

-By calling `hold()` on line 11 we execute `sayHello` function.
-The `myFather` variable is declared in the same scope and immediately used.
-On the other hand, `myGrandpa` is declared in the outer scope.
-That means the Javascript engine will go up to the outer scope and search for the `myGrandpa` in the closure memory.
+By calling `hold()`&nbsp;on line 11 we execute `sayHello`&nbsp;function.
+The `myFather`&nbsp;variable is declared in the same scope and immediately used.
+On the other hand, `myGrandpa`&nbsp;is declared in the outer scope.
+That means the Javascript engine will go up to the outer scope and search for the `myGrandpa`&nbsp;in the closure memory.
 In our case, the variable is present there.

-_Theoretically, if `myGrandpa` wouldn’t be declared in the outer scope, it would go up to another level (in our case in the global scope) and search for the variable there.
+_Theoretically, if `myGrandpa`&nbsp;wouldn’t be declared in the outer scope, it would go up to another level (in our case in the global scope) and search for the variable there.
 If it would be still absent, it would return an error._

 This is quite a unique behavior compared to other languages.
 Javascript engine will always make sure that functions have access to all of the variables outside the function using closures.